-At Ruweisat Ridge on 14 to 15 July 1942, Captain Charles Upham went forward in a vehicle to reconnoitre the enemy positions.
-When 20 Battalion was ordered to attack, he led a fierce assault on the German positions during which he was wounded in the arm.
+At Ruweisat Ridge on 14 and 15 July 1942, Captain Charles Upham went forward in a vehicle to reconnoitre the enemy positions.
+When 20th Battalion was ordered to attack, he led a fierce assault on the German positions during which he was wounded in the arm.
 Exhausted and suffering from blood loss, he had his wounds dressed and he was ‘back into it again.’
 He received a further major injury, this time to his leg from an exploding mortar shell and he could go no further.
 He and the few survivors of his company were taken prisoner and after hospitalisation, Upham was sent to Prisoner of War (POW) Camps in both Italy and Germany.

 In civilian life, he was an extremely modest man, shunning publicity and happy to concentrate on family and his North Canterbury farm.
 He always maintained that others had contributed as much as he, but without reward.

 On 22 November 1994, Charles Upham died aged 86, and New Zealand paid their last respects to one of only three men who have ever been awarded the highest honour for gallantry, a Victoria Cross, twice.
 We are very proud here at the National Army Museum Te Mata Toa to have Charles Upham’s medals on display.
 If you wish to see them, they are in the Valour Alcove in our Medal Repository.